andreistefanciprian/go_rest_api_demo/readme.md

 ## Description

-Been learning how to create a simple REST API server in Golang that exposes endpoints to allow accessing and manipulating articles in a library stored in mysql db.
+Easy REST API backend and Bootstrap frontend written in Golang using standard libraries.
+The backend exposes API endpoints to allow accessing and manipulating articles in a library stored in mysql db.

-We're using these Golang packages:
-* net/http (standard library for using web servers)
-* gorm (mysql ORM)
-* encoding/json (for transforming data from go struct to json and vice versa)
-* jwt-go (for authenticating requests with JWT tokens)

 ## API Specification (backend)